Enhance Your Skills

 Petroleum Engineering Certification

 SPE's PE Certification program provides you with the opportunity to obtain an international credential recognizing your petroleum engineering knowledge.
 You may be exempt from the exam if you have previously passed a written examination to practice as a registered, licensed, chartered, or professional engineer.
 Currently, U.S. PE licenses from the 52 state/territory jurisdictions, certifications from Alberta, Canada, and certifications granted by Indonesian IATMI are approved for waiver.
-If qualified for a waiver, you can earn the SPE Credential by sending in an application and paying the $150 application fee.
+If qualified for a waiver, you may receive the SPE Credential by completing the application and paying the USD 250 application fee.

 SPE League of Volunteers